Check out this Clinton Hill Co-op kitchen reno

-A previous renovation had tiled off the kitchen, chopping up the open living space and giving guests a clunky raised border to trip over.
-White appliances and heavy cabinetry were outdated, and the kitchen’s generous square footage wasn’t all that useful for hosting or entertaining.
-Great space to stand around in, but not much else.
-After seeing successful Sweeten rehabs featured on Apartment Therapy, Sarah decided to post her renovation project on Sweeten.
+Before: A kitchen renovation was some time in the making for Sarah, who works in finance, and Becky, who works for a media company.
+Sarah had been living in the one-bedroom, one-bathroom apartment in the Clinton Hill Co-ops since 2010 (with Becky joining her in 2013) and had her sights set on overhauling the kitchen from the get-go.
+A previous renovation had tiled-off the kitchen, chopping up the open living space and giving guests a clunky raised border to trip over.
+White appliances and heavy cabinetry were outdated, and the kitchen’s generous square footage wasn’t all that functional for hosting or entertaining.
+After seeing successful Sweeten rehabs featured on Apartment Therapy, Sarah posted her renovation project to Sweeten.
 “It seemed like an easy solution for such a risky kind of decision,” she said.
-We matched the couple with Sweeten Expert Alan, a regular in this Brooklyn enclave.
+The couple was matched with a Sweeten general contractor.

 Becky and Sarah found inspiration from a previous project for the striking white-on-wood contrast that now unites the new space.
-“I had redone my radiator covers and my windowsills with white Caesarstone slabs and I thought it would look nice to match that,” Sarah said.
+“I had redone my radiator covers and my windowsills with white slabs and I thought it would look nice to match that,” Sarah said.
 Her original vision paired the white stone composite with gray cabinets, but after looking through Ikea photo pairings, a warmer, walnut-inspired wood started to feel like a better match.